🎁 Know a goalie? Give them a year of pro-level training Gift a Subscription →

 Bio updated:

-On the international stage, Philips represented the United States at the 2024 and 2025 IIHF Women's World Championships, winning a gold medal and a silver medal respectively.
-At the 2025 tournament she entered the gold medal game in the third period after Aerin Frankel was injured and was the goaltender on the ice when the United States won in overtime.
-She then started two games at the 2026 Winter Olympics in Milano-Cortina without allowing a goal, earning a gold medal with Team USA.
+That same season, Philips represented the United States at the 2025 IIHF Women's World Championship, entering the gold medal game in the third period after Frankel was injured, with the score tied, and winning in overtime to earn gold.
+She had previously won a silver medal at the 2024 Women's World Championship.
+She then started two games at the 2026 Milano-Cortina Winter Olympics without allowing a goal, winning an Olympic gold medal with Team USA.

 Career Highlights